 The company is working with NASA on several projects, some related to exoplanets as well as one related to the Lucy mission launched last year.
-Marchis also discussed how some members of the community are now running their own observations of exoplanets.
+Marchis noted how some members of the community are now running their own observations of exoplanets.

 “I like the diversity as well.
 Those people don't know each other, but they talk to each other.
 They're from different countries, they don't speak the same language.
 It's kind of a terrestrial network, what we do.
-All humans observing together and contributing to Science,” Marchis added.
+All humans observing together and contributing to Science."

 Influencers Of The Jungle

 Camera traps are an incredible tool to study animals in their natural environment without the cumbersome presence of humans.
 They can tell scientists the size of an animal population, their movement, their habits, and more.
-Sometimes they show species we didn’t know were in that habitat.
+Sometimes they reveal species we didn’t know were even in that habitat.

-The approach guarantees that mistakes don’t matter since when hundreds of identifications are made. they are the minority.
+This approach guarantees that mistakes don’t actually matter as when hundreds of identifications are made, they are the minority.
 This makes it easier for people to join, knowing that getting things wrong is not a big deal.

 Making Art Out Of Astronomy

-You might not know the name Judy Schmidt, but we are certain you have seen her creations – in the last few months in particular.
-She is one of the many people that process astrophysical images from spacecraft, telescopes, and robotic missions.
-Her work with JWST in particular has been featured by NASA and the European Space Agency.
+You might not know the name Judy Schmidt, but we are certain you have seen her creations – particularly in the last few months.
+She is one of the many people that process astrophysical images from spacecraft, telescopes, and robotic missions, using raw data and images to produce an accurate yet more recognizable image.
+Her work with JWST's results in particular has been featured by both NASA and the European Space Agency.
 From peculiar shells around a star to distant galaxies via a breathtaking view of Jupiter, her work is exquisite.

 NASA’s data is public, and the agency actually encourages people to process it.
-That is how Schmidt got involved in this work.
-More and more missions and projects have pages dedicated to their raw images and trying to get members of the public involved in it.
-Again, it is a question of the enormity of the data, and how thousands of eyes are better than a few.
+That is how Schmidt got involved.
+More and more missions and projects have pages dedicated to their raw images and encourage members of the public to polish them up.
+There just aren't enough NASA staff to process the enormity of the data, so in this case, thousands of eyes are better than a few.

-The robotic explorers we sent out there don’t see the universe as we would with our naked eye, so the way citizen scientists combined the images from the different filters is not just an artistic endeavor.
+The robotic explorers we sent out into space don’t see the universe as we would with the naked eye, so the way citizen scientists combine the images from different filters is not just an artistic endeavor.
 They bring to light details that were significant to them – and often enough, are also scientifically significant.
 A splendid example of science and art coming together and creating something much greater than the sum of its parts.

 “Why is it important to do this?
 It gives my life meaning.
 And I love to explore things.
 And this is a way of exploring without even leaving my house.
 You don't have to even have a car or anything.
 I’m exploring space,” Schmidt told IFLScience.